-2 killed and 17 others injured in Kentucky high school shooting
+Kentucky school shooting: 2 students killed, 17 injured

 The violence in Marshall County, a rural area near the western tip of Kentucky, stunned the governor.
 Authorities have not provided a possible motive.

 "It is unbelievable that this would happen in a small, close-knit community like Marshall County," Bevin said in a statement.
-"This is a tremendous tragedy and speaks to the heartbreak present in our communities.
+"This is a tremendous tragedy and speaks to the heartbreak present in our communities."

+It also stirred painful memories of the 1997 school shooting that killed three students in West Paducah -- just 32 miles from the high school in Benton.

-The attack in Kentucky also came day after a school shooting in Texas.
+Tuesday's attack came one day after another school shooting, in Texas.

 On Monday, a 15-year-old female student was shot in the city of Italy, officials said.
 She was taken by helicopter to a hospital in Dallas.
 The suspect, a 16-year-old male, was "apprehended within minutes," city officials said.

 The motive for that shooting also remains unclear.